-In Stuttgart the largest ice fair north of the Alps and this for the sixth time.
+In Stuttgart the largest ice fair north of the Alps for the sixth time.
 Why the restriction "north of the Alps"?
-Because Italy is unbeaten in ice cream production and the fairs there have their own dimension.
+Because Italy is unbeaten in ice cream production and the trade fairs there have a dimension of their own.
 However, the GELATISSIMO must Comparison with the Italian trade fairs do not be shy!

 This year it was time again.
 From February 15th to 19th the Ice cream experts.
 Here you can find out about the latest trends and technical developments, network or simply enjoy being among like-minded people.
 Everything there is to know about ice cream production in the artisanal business can be found here.